caodoanh2001/QuIIL_thompson_solution/README.md

 ```

 ## Step 2.
 Feature extraction
-As mentioned in the paper, we used VinVL pre-trained model for feature extraction.
-Features of each frame will be N object feature vectors, storing in the `*.npy` files.
-Please run the following script for feature extracion:
+In accordance with the paper's methodology, we employed the VinVL pre-trained model for feature extraction.
+These features, consisting of N object feature vectors for each frame, are stored in `*.npy` files.
+To perform feature extraction, please execute the following script:

 ```
 CUDA_VISIBLE_DEVICES=[gpu id] python feature_extraction.py \